Last Updated on January 23, 2025

 There are a number of tips that you can follow that will help you to drive safer in fog, they include:

-• Reduce your speed and increase your distance between the car in front, this will give you longer to react
+• Reducing your speed and increasing the distance between you and the car in front to give you longer to react.

-• Use your fog lights (if they’re fitted to your car), or your low beams.
-Avoid the use of high beam lights as they can dazzle other road users.
+• Using your fog lights (if they’re fitted to your car) or low beams.
+Avoid using high beam lights as they can reflect off the fog and dazzle other road users.

 driving in fog help